KnowThePepper

 Most habaneros clock in somewhere between 100,000 and 350,000 SHU.
 The NuMex Suave Orange lands at 0–800 SHU - a figure so low it barely registers on the pepper heat chart compared to its fiery relatives.
 That gap is the whole point.

-Bred by Dr. Paul Bosland and the team at the Chile Pepper Institute at NMSU, this pepper belongs to Capsicum chinense — the same species as the habanero — but through careful selection, capsaicin production was bred almost entirely out of it.
+Bred by Dr. Paul Bosland and the team at the Chile Pepper Institute at NMSU, this pepper belongs to the capsicum chinense species - the same species as the habanero - but through careful selection, capsaicin production was bred almost entirely out of it.
 What remains is a lantern-shaped, vibrantly orange fruit with genuine tropical fruitiness: hints of citrus, apricot, and a floral quality that standard habaneros hide behind their heat.

 At roughly the same intensity as a banana pepper, the NuMex Suave Orange is milder than the lightly pungent, sweet Santa Fe Grande used widely in pickled applications.
 The shape and size mirror a standard habanero, making it visually identical in the garden and on the plate.